 Ark of the Covenant

-Honjo Masamune Sword
+Honjo Masamune sword

-The Honjo Masamune is a sword said to have been created by the swordsmith Gorō Nyūdō Masamune (lived A.D.
-1264 to 1343), who is considered by many to be the greatest sword maker in Japanese history.
-It is named after one of its owners, Honjo Shigenaga, who took it as a prize after a 16th-century battle.
-The sword came into the possession of Tokugawa Ieyasu, a leader who became the first shogun of Japan, after winning a series of wars in the 16th century.
+The Honjo Masamune is a sword that was supposedly created by Gorō Nyūdō Masamune, who lived from 1264 to 1343 and is considered by many to be the greatest sword maker in Japanese history.
+The sword is named after one of its owners, Honjo Shigenaga, who took it as a prize after a 16th-century battle.
+The sword later came into the possession of Tokugawa Ieyasu, who became the first shogun of Japan after winning a series of wars in the 16th century.